2. Markov Processes#

 for some probability distribution \(Q\) on \(\mathcal{X}\).
 Because a transition distribution satisfies \(\int_{\{ x \in \mathcal{X}\}} P(dx|x^*) =1 \),

-When a Markov process starts at a stationary distribution, we can construct the process \(\{ X_t : t=1,2,...\}\) with a measure-preserving transformation \({\mathbb S}\) of the type featured in chapter Stochastic Processes and Laws of Large Numbers, section Constructing a Stochastic Process.
+When a Markov process starts at a stationary distribution, we can construct the process \(\{ X_t : t=1,2,...\}\) with a measure-preserving transformation \({\mathbb S}\) of the type featured in Chapter Laws of Large Numbers and Stochastic Processes, Section Representing a Stochastic Process.

-Given a stationary distribution \(Q\), form the space of functions
+A mathematically convenient space for our analysis uses a given a stationary distribution \(Q\) to form the space of functions

 It can be verified that \({\mathbb T} : {\mathcal L}^2 \rightarrow {\mathcal L}^2\) and that